Building A Community

 Southern NV

 Families for Effective Autism Treatment.
 (FEAT) is a non-profit organization of parents and professionals, designed to help families with children who have received the diagnosis of Autism Spectrum Disorder (ASD).
 They provide support, encouragement, and guidance to parents and create an opportunity for them to benefit from contact with other parents with similar needs and concerns.
-Another resource, Grant a Gift Autism Foundation is a non-profit organization helping children, youth and their families fight Autism by providing diagnostic and treatment funding, support services, vocational training, transition planning, and education.
+Another resource, Grant a Gift Autism Foundation is a non-profit organization helping children, youth and their families fight Autism by providing diagnostic and treatment funding, support services, vocational training, planning for the future and education.

 Click here to visit Families for Effective Autism Treatment